 The pneumococcal vaccine is an injection given to protect you from pneumococcal disease.
-Pneumococcal disease is an infection caused by pneumococcal bacteria.
+Pneumococcal disease develops from an infection caused by pneumococcal bacteria.
 The infection may cause pneumonia or an ear infection.
 Pneumococcal disease is spread from person to person through coughing and sneezing.
-You may be given the pneumococcal conjugate vaccine (PCV) or the pneumococcal polysaccharide vaccine (PPSV).
+The vaccine comes in 2 forms, called pneumococcal conjugate vaccine (PCV) and pneumococcal polysaccharide vaccine (PPSV).

 - Your mouth and throat are swollen.

 - You are wheezing or have trouble breathing.

 - You have chest pain or your heart is beating faster than normal for you.

 - You feel like you are going to faint.